 – Agency policy and procedures

 – Caring for children who have been sexually abused

 After this training has been completed, the home visit portion of the home study will begin.
 This typically occurs over multiple visits and has multiple purposes.
 The worker will conduct a safety audit of the home to ensure that the child will be coming home to a safe and secure environment.
 This includes making sure there is room for the child, there are no safety issues like lack of smoke detectors, access to medications, easy access to firearms, etc.

 The home study will also include interviews of each member of the household.
 These interviews are the way the worker gets to know each member of the family and their feelings about adoption.
-For the prospective adoptive parents, this interview will also include questions about their past such as how they were raised, how they plan to raise their child, and any events that came up on a background of child services check.
-While not all criminal backgrounds will disqualify you from adopting, in accordance with laws governing adoption in Ohio, offenses relating to domestic violence, sexually related crimes, crimes involving children or other sensitive groups, or abuse are often automatic disqualifiers.
+For the prospective adoptive parents, this interview will also include questions about their past such as how they were raised, how they plan to raise their child, and any events that came upon a background of child services check.
+While not all criminal backgrounds will disqualify you from adopting, by-laws governing adoption in Ohio, offenses relating to domestic violence, sexually related crimes, crimes involving children or other sensitive groups, or abuse are often automatic disqualifiers.
 This rule also applies to any over the age of 18 living in your home.

 Once the home study has been completed, the social worker will draft a report based on their findings.
 Generally, these reports are very positive and are really just a profile of the family and home to which a child is entering.
 If there are any concerns present that can be addressed, many social workers will let you know what needs to be fixed and hold off finalizing the report until the issue is addressed.
 Once the report has been completed, the wait for a match begins.